India–Palestine relations

 Since the establishment of diplomatic relations between India and Israel, there has been increased cooperation in military and intelligence ventures.
 Since then, Indian support for Palestine has been lukewarm although India still recognizes the legitimacy of aspirations of Palestine.

 History

 Establishment of relations

-India was the first non-Arab country to contemporaneously recognize the Palestine Liberation Organisation's authority as "the sole legitimate representative of the Palestinian people."
+India was the first non-Arab country to contemporaneously recognize the Palestine Liberation Organization's authority as "the sole legitimate representative of the Palestinian people."
 A PLO office was set up in the Indian capital in 1975, with full diplomatic relations established in March 1980.
 India recognized Palestine's statehood following declaration on 18 November 1988; although relations between India and PLO were first established in 1974.

 Upgrade of relations

 India opened a Representative Office in Gaza on 25 June 1996 which was later shifted to Ramallah in 2003.
 Indian support was said to extend to "consistent and unwavering support" on the Palestinian issue, where it shared the perception that the question of Palestine is at the core of the Arab–Israeli conflict.
 India has thus consistently supported the legitimate right of the Palestinian people to a State and the consequent imperative need for a just, comprehensive and lasting peace in the region based on United Nations Security Council resolution 242, 338 and 425, as well as the principle of "Land for Peace."
 India has also supported the Madrid Conference of October, 1991.